Should Your Vehicle Be in Your Living Trust?

-- But what if you already purchased your car and forgot?
-Are you now relegated to spending the better part of your day waiting in line at MVD with a sack lunch?
-No. A second option that we’re encouraging clients to do nowadays, is to keep the vehicle titled in your individual name, but name your Living Trust as “beneficiary” of your vehicle.
-MVD has recently made this possible by filling out a beneficiary form for your vehicle (form is available online here).
+- But what if you already purchased your car?
+Are you now relegated to spending the better part of your day waiting in line at the MVD with a sack lunch?
+No. A second option that we’re encouraging clients to look into is to keep the vehicle titled in your individual name, but name your Living Trust as the “beneficiary” of your vehicle.
+The MVD has made this possible by filling out a beneficiary form for your vehicle (form is available online here).
 Then you simply attach the notarized form to your original title.
 If you sell your vehicle later, just throw the form away and do a new one for your new vehicle.
-This is a very simple option, and a lot of people prefer this to the hassle of presenting your Trust paperwork to MVD or to a dealership.
+This is a very simple option, and a lot of people prefer this to the hassle of presenting your Trust paperwork to the MVD or to a dealership.

 But what if you get in a car accident and get sued?
 Will all of your Trust assets be exposed to this lawsuit if the Trust owns your vehicle?

 - The truth is, if you get sued for a car accident and your insurance limits are insufficient to cover the claim, the assets in your Living Trust could be exposed regardless.
 Whether the vehicle was titled in your personal name or in the name of your Living Trust at the time of the accident has no effect.
-Remember, your Living Trust is an estate planning tool, not an entity to protect you from lawsuits (see last month’s newsletter on protecting yourself with limited liability companies).
+Remember, your Living Trust is an estate planning tool, not an entity to protect you from lawsuits.

 Click here to contact us and schedule your free trust review!